cardgate/prestashop17/README.md

 ## Installation

-1. Download and unzip the most recent [source code](https://github.com/cardgate/prestashop17/releases) file on your desktop.
+1. Download and unzip the most recent [cardgate.zip](https://github.com/cardgate/prestashop17/releases) file on your desktop.

-2. Unzip the file, and, using FTP, upload the **modules** folder to the **root** folder of your website.
+2. Using FTP, upload the **modules** folder to the **root** folder of your website.

 3. In your PrestaShop **admin**, go to the **Modules** tab and select **Installed Modules**.